-To gain admittance to one of our bases, we often require identification from both Pilgrims and staff.
+To gain admittance to one of our bases, we often require identification from both USYers and staff.

 If participants have relatives or friends who'd like to visit, they will be asked to come to the main entrance of the lodging where, if they are on an approved list of visitors, a member of staff will escort them inside.
+Please note that due to the pandemic, our ability to accommodate visitors may be limited.